An undertaking of this size and complexity would not be possible alone. Therefore I am incredibly grateful to the team who have made this possible.

 I have several people in my personal and professional life who have struggled with cancer and I am overjoyed to be part of Luke’s support team as he shares his inspiring message and story with the world.
 I am helping with communications, fundraising, strategy, and other things here and there.
 Luke has already taken me running all over Spain and the Netherlands and has motivated me to maintain my fitness and eat more healthily.
 Now it’s my turn to help Luke fulfill his dream while amplifying his story and maximising his impact!

 My name’s Liz and I’m one of Luke’s godparents.
 I live in Epsom, happily equidistant between Heathrow and Gatwick, so over the years Luke has passed through regularly en route to and from various adventures.
 A former cyclist, I completed Land’s End to John o’ Groats in 1981 with Luke’s Mum Jenny.
 As a result of Luke’s encouragement I have taken up cycling again and love it.
-I work as an archivist at the Royal Horticultural Society and like my totally awesome godson, I love exploring the world, recently returning from an adventure in Vietnam with husband and B2B team member Philip.
+I work as an archivist at the Royal Horticultural Society and like my totally awesome godson, I love exploring the world, most recently joining Luke on the tandem through Yorkshire.

-I’m over the moon to be part of the B2B team, and hugely inspired by Luke’s response to his diagnosis and the messages he is sharing.
-We radically changed our diet last summer to follow an anti-cancer diet, and, along with Luke, are looking to make the most of every moment.
+I’m over the moon to be part of the Bristol2Beijing team, and hugely inspired by Luke’s response to his diagnosis and the messages he is sharing.
+We radically changed our diet two years ago to follow an anti-cancer diet, and, along with Luke, are looking to make the most of every moment.
 Part of that is working to make sure the Bristol2Beijing ride is the biggest success, helping and inspiring people everywhere.

 I’m Philip, married to Liz (above!) and also a proud godparent to Luke.
-I’ve been inspired by Luke to upgrade to a lovely road bike recently, and am thoroughly enjoying riding more than ever before.
+I’ve been inspired by Luke to upgrade to a lovely road bike, and am thoroughly enjoying riding more than ever before.

 Professionally, I left a large IT company after 32 years in November 2018, and joined the South East Coast Ambulance Service.
 I now work as front-line ambulance crew, and am on a journey to become a paramedic.